wahyuhadi/semgrep-server-rules/README.md

-This is a sample semgrep rule server for serving individual rules and packs.
+This is a simple semgrep rule server for serving individual rules and packs.

 To run: